 WPP PLC, – £194 loss.

 ITV PLC, + £93 gain.

 Total losses this week including long interest: £821

 Not exciting.
 But considering many (probably all of you) with ‘normal’ long-term managed funds would have had a loss this week.

 The Greek issue continues this weekend with the referendum.

 We are out of the market this weekend.
-We are holding no trades.
-This is because the markets can ‘gap’ – either up or down – depending on the Greek outcome.
-A gap is a jump from close of market before the weekend to open of market after the weekend.
+We are holding no trades; this is because the markets can ‘gap’ – either up or down – depending on the Greek outcome.
+A gap is a jump from the close of the market before the weekend to open of the Exchange after the weekend.
 Those without a guaranteed stop risk a significant hit to their funds.

 Next weeks subsequent volatility could suit us.
 Looking forward to it!